I am interested in exploring constructs and perceptions of nature within a contemporary cultural and societal context.

 In my work I strive to eliminate elements that seem superfluous in order to manifest evocative, atmospherically dense and psychologically charged spaces, resulting in complex yet reduced images that seem to withhold their secrets of circumstance.

-What remains – or arises through this process, is a painterly space in which remnants of man’s longing for nature, and quest for places for contemplation emerge, transforming the constructed visual landscapes into spaces for potential existential questioning and reflection.
+What remains – or arises through this process, is a painterly space in which remnants of man’s longing for nature, and quest for places for contemplation emerge.